co-cam/demo-store/integration_guide.md

 > **Key variables/functions:**
 > - `order`: The order object being processed.
 > - `requestBody`: The payload sent to the Onecheckout API.
-> - `POST`: The main handler function for the route.
-> - Error handling ensures robust API responses and logging.
 ```typescript
 // src/app/api/orders/route.ts
 import { NextResponse } from 'next/server';